-You cannot afford to make your prospective customer confused as they instinctively leave the page.
+You cannot afford to confuse prospective customers as they instinctively leave the page.

-- The explanation for the product must be easily integrated with the copy as well as headline and subheadings of your landing page.
+- The explanation for the product must be easily integrated with the copy, as well as the headline and subheadings of your landing page.

-- Use simple, easy-to-understand, and most probably in a conversational tone, so people can relate to.
+- Use a simple, easy-to-understand, and most probably conversational tone so that people can relate.

-- Your explanation must be benefit-oriented just like other elements of the copy.
-Make it serve to the end-user.
+- Your explanation must be benefit-oriented, just like other elements of the copy.
+Make it serve the end-user.

 - Explanations are meant to be informative and also have an adequate sense of copywriting to it as well.

-- In many cases, the explanations are not so different from the heading and subheading, in fact, it is a part of it or explaining the headline further.
+- In many cases, the explanations are not so different from the heading and subheading; in fact, it is a part of it or explains the headline further.

-- Avoid writing in long paragraphs, even more than 3 lines together makes people skip the content.
+- Avoid writing in long paragraphs; even more than 3 lines together make people skip the content.

-- Be very precise with the points you want to make rather than be over-explanatory and reiterating the same points.
+- Be very precise with the points you want to make rather than be over-explanatory and reiterate the same points.

-Using Pain & Pleasure In Your Landing Page
+Using Pain & Pleasure On Your Landing Page

-Pain and Pleasure are the two true humane emotions everyone goes through, and people not just relate to it but also evaluate things with this scale.
+Pain and Pleasure are the two true humane emotions everyone goes through, and people not just relate to them but also evaluate things with this scale.